ory/sdk/clients/kratos/dotnet/docs/FrontendApi.md

             Configuration config = new Configuration();
             config.BasePath = "http://localhost";
             var apiInstance = new FrontendApi(config);
-            var cookie = "cookie_example";  // string | HTTP Cookies  If you call this endpoint from a backend, please include the original Cookie header in the request. (optional) var returnTo = "returnTo_example";  // string | Return to URL  The URL to which the browser should be redirected to after the logout has been performed. (optional)
+            var cookie = "cookie_example";  // string? | HTTP Cookies  If you call this endpoint from a backend, please include the original Cookie header in the request. (optional) var returnTo = "returnTo_example";  // string? | Return to URL  The URL to which the browser should be redirected to after the logout has been performed. (optional)

             try
             {